nhsconnect/Events-Management/pages/publication/publication_publish.md

 ## Onward Delivery of the event message to subscribers ##

-Following successful validation and providing a ```HTTP 202 Accepted``` response the National Events Management Service will match the event message to Subscription criteria, and forward the event message to the originating Organisation for the subscription.
+Following successful validation of the event message and the ```HTTP 202 Accepted``` response being sent to the publisher, the National Events Management Service will match the event message to Subscription criteria, and forward a copy of the event message to subscribing Organisations.

 ## Publish Event Example ##